So far I have published five books.

 My two other books are, as mentioned, on Vladimir Nabokov, both published in 2008.

-And finally, The Lost Khrushchev: A Journey into the Gulag of the Russian Mind.
+Another book, The Lost Khrushchev: A Journey into the Gulag of the Russian Mind, was written for — instead of rather — my mother Julia.
+It is her story, but she was too discouraged by her Soviet life to actually write it.
 The timing of Spring 2014 has been ideal for me, although very sad for Ukraine and regrettable for Russia.
 The Kremlin’s annexation of Crimea and its altogether efforts to keep Ukraine under its tight influence, with Vladimir Putin, the Russian president, acting like a full-blown dictator rather than an enlightened autocrat as he had for the last decade, has proven my points.
 My book’s pessimistic conclusion is about Russia’s inability to change its modus operandi.
 Our repeated use of force, oppression and ideals of centralized state coupled with mammoth inferiority complex which only matches its gargantuan size bode badly for our ability to move forward.

 My Other Publications: